Pierce County COVID-19 data update: Outbreaks in businesses – The Suburban Times

 Tacoma-Pierce County Health Department press release.

-COVID-19 outbreaks held steady this week.
-We saw a slight increase in the number of outbreaks and a slight decrease in the number of outbreak cases.
+We’re reporting 1 more COVID-19 outbreak this week and 59 fewer related cases.

-Businesses and long-term care facilities had 20 outbreaks with 310 cases, an 18% increase in the number of outbreaks and a less than 10% decrease in associated cases from last week.
+Businesses and long-term care facilities had 21 outbreaks with 251 cases, a less than 10% increase in the number of outbreaks and a 19% decrease in associated cases from last week.

-We saw 1 larger outbreak (10 or more active cases) added and 1 removed last week.
+We closed 2 larger outbreaks (10 or more active cases) and added 1 this week.

 Learn about outbreak definitions and find more data in the Outbreaks section at tpchd.org/covid19cases.